plainionist/plainionist.github.io/_posts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 In the use case I have described here the setup is simpler.

-- As I use Asp.Net MVC, the controller and the presenter are the same class: the Asp.Net MVC conroller.
+- As I use Asp.Net MVC, the controller and the presenter are the same class: the Asp.Net MVC controller.
 - All methods I have defined on the interactors so far are simple and pure functions which get parameters and return results.
 So I don't need to define any "ports".
 I will simply pass DTOs (data transfer objects) around.